rforssen.net / iot / app

 GET /distance Current distance reading

-Returns the most recent distance value from telemetry.
-Lightweight — does not trigger a new sensor read.
+Returns the most recent distance value from the telemetry snapshot.
+Does not trigger a new sensor read — data is at most ~100 ms stale at normal loop rate.

 {